bartificer/programming-by-stealth/docs/pbs33.md

 2.  `test/index.html` – the QUnit test runner.
 3.  `test/pbs.math.test.js` – the file that will contain our tests.

-Remember, with TDD you shouldn’t write code until you’ve defined some tests for that code to pass, so once we have the three blank files created, the next step is to set up our QUnit test runner in `test/index.html`:
+Remember, with TDD, you shouldn’t write code until you’ve defined some tests for that code to pass.
+So once we have the three blank files created, the next step is to set up our QUnit test runner in `test/index.html`:

 ```html
 <!DOCTYPE HTML>